ducksluck/SAC_NORDVPN/README.md

 Features:
    - SAC_NordVPN can scrape all configs, specified countries, and double-VPN country pairs.
+   - Users can download TCP, UPD or both.
-   - Script can manage connections by launching OpenVPN and killing existing OVPN processes.
+   - Script can manage random connections by killing existing OVPN processes and launching OpenVPN.
+   - User can specify TCP or UDP when connecting to a specified country.
    - Color scheme can be changed.
-   - Users can download TCP, UPD or both.
    - Downloads are threaded and max workers can be adjusted as needed.
 Downloading all 10,000+ servers takes approximately 20 minutes even with threading.
 NordVPN has a limit for downloads in a given minute. (approx 30 workers hits the max allotment)  If the limit is reached the config will be corrupt (contains a warning message only).
 These corrupted files will automatically be purged and downloaded agian.

 **CREDENTIALS ARE NOT MANAGED FOR SECURITY REASONS & PEACE OF MIND**